ESADev/youtube-to-epub/README.md

 - Book metadata (title, author, etc.) can be edited before conversion
 - Use the "Fast Transcription" checkbox for quicker processing when YouTube transcripts are available
 - Use the "Skip AI Image Generation" checkbox to save GPU resources and generate a simple gradient cover
+- Use the "Translate to" checkbox to translate the transcript into your desired language before processing
 - Enable or disable "Upload to Google Drive" and "Open Play Books after generation" based on your workflow

 ---